DaylightNebula/PaperCustomResourceToolkit/Readme.md

 Goals:
  - Toggleable automatic resource pack generation on startup
- - Toggleable and configurable local server host for the resource pack (should only be used for testing, this should be disabled for public facing servers)
  - Custom blocks, entities, items and guis that can be easily and quickly made via .json files
  - BBModels can be used for custom models for all custom objects
  - PNG textures can be used for custom items textures

 Todolist:
-- [ ] Local Server
-  - [ ] Only open on resource pack finalized event
-  - [ ] Host via https
-  - [ ] Settings to kick if pack is not accepted
-  - [ ] Resend resource pack packet if loaded is sent to quickly after accepted
 - [ ] Resource pack generator
   - [x] Universal way of storing and saving the models after they are packed
     - [x] Other plugins can easily add folders to load assets from